Housing report for Phoenix, AZ

 • Median Rental Price:The median rent for an apartment in Phoenix is $1,579, highlighting increasing rental prices.

 • Income Needed to Afford a Rental:A tenant needs to make at least $56,844 and pay $3,158 upfront to move-in (first month’s rent and security deposit).
-Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction checks.
+Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction screening.
 Finally, most apartments charge an application fee.

 • Median Income in Phoenix:The city's median income is $33,573, demonstrating a significant affordability gap.